Canada Mortgage Rate History

 Why Do Historical Mortgage Rates Matter?

 In this BoC’s monetary policy tightening cycle round, shelter costs have kept Canada’s inflation rate high, preventing the Bank of Canada from considering rate cuts.
-The Bank must maintain the policy rate to control inflation and return it to its 2% target range.
+The Bank must maintain the policy rate to control inflation and return it to its 1 to 2% target range.

-Posted Historical 5-Year Mortgage Rates (1950s – present)
+Posted Historical 5-Year Mortgage Rates (1950s – Present)

 While 5-year fixed rates were once Canada’s most popular mortgage option, the pandemic saw a shift to variable rates as interest rates hit historic lows.
 Many borrowers are now moving to short-term fixed-rate mortgages, allowing them to possibly lock into lower rates once they come up for renewal.